Sten Sture's war against the Totts: Background

-Tensions between the Totts and Sten Sture

 Since the mid-1450s, the powerful Tott family had controlled several provinces and estates around the Baltic Sea, with Ivar Axelsson Tott being the master of Gotland.
 The Tott's could act more independently than other lords at the time, which gradually caused tensions between Ivar Axelsson and Sten Sture to increase.
 Ivar had previously attempted to depose Sten Sture in 1483, but this attempt ended in failure.
 The tensions quickly broke into open conflict after Ivar refused to stop harassing Dutch ships, and when it erupted, the Tott's held Gotland, along with Visborg, Öland, along with Borgholm, as well as Stegeborg, Kalmar, and Raseborg.

 War

-In January 1487, Sten Sture began hostilities with Ivar Axelsson and began assembling a large army in Östergötland to move against the Tott's possessions.
-He quickly began marching towards Kalmar and went over the ice to Borgholm on Öland, where he initiated a siege of the fortress where Ivar was situated, he tried his best to defend the fortress, but when the ice melted and 15 Swedish ships began blocking the sea route to the fortress, Ivar decided to escape the fortress and managed to do so during nighttime.
-He left his wife to defend it, however, she surrendered after a few weeks of defending after she received a letter promising some privileges to her and her children.
+Hostilities began in January 1487.
+A large army in Östergötland was mobilized by Sten Sture to fight the Tott's.
+After making it to Kalmar, he marched across the ice onto Öland where he besieged Borgholm.
+Ivar Axelsson defended the fortress, but when the ice melted and 15 Swedish ships began blocking the sea route to the fortress, Ivar escaped the fortress during nighttime.
+His wife was left behind, but she capitulated weeks later in exchange for privileges for her and her children.

-At the same time, people from Östergötland under Knut Eskilsson Baner, moved towards Stegeborg, while Raseborg was besieged by Knut Posse.
-One by one, the fortresses under the Totts fall.
-Stegeborg was surrendered by Erland Kagge on May 24 while Borgholm was conquered by Knut Posse.
-When four ships under Knut Posse began to cruise outside of Visborg, Ivar Axelsson realized that he had lost.
-He decided to surrender Visborg and Gotland to Denmark in exchange for regaining the family's estates in Denmark, along with this, he was also forced to surrender Borgholm and Öland to Sten Sture with humiliating terms after pressure by the Danish king.
+Knut Eskilsson Baner and Knut Posse besieged Stegeborg and Raseborg respectively, the former fell on May 24 and Raseborg was conquered by Knut Posse.
+Ivar Axelsson surrendered after four ships under Knut Posse began to cruise outside of Visborg.
+Visborg and Gotland were handed over to Denmark, while Borgholm and Öland were ceded to Sweden after pressure by the Danish king.